Thunder Bay Regional Health Sciences Centre: Technology

 Thunder Bay Regional Health Sciences Centre operates two Linear accelerators, and offers training to new doctors on how to operate them.
 The centre's critical care unit, operating rooms and emergency department trauma rooms feature articulating arms, which allows physicians and caregivers to operate with greater ease.
 The centre has both hard-wired and wireless technology, allowing its diagnostic imaging to use a picture archival system to record images from magnetic resonance imaging (MRI), CT scanners and other diagnostic imaging equipment which permits easier access to files among specialists so they may view and assess images as quickly as possible, and in any location necessary.

 The building

 Thunder Bay Regional Health Sciences Centre is located at 980 Oliver Road, Thunder Bay, Ontario.
 The building was constructed between 1998 and February 2004.
-Its construction features a three story atrium and one of the primary structural elements is wood, for which it won an award in 2004.
+Its construction features a three-story atrium and one of the primary structural elements is wood, for which it won an award in 2004.
 When completed the building was over budget and several years late.
 This hospital is the only one in Thunder Bay.

 The hospital is equipped with a ground level helipad located along Ron Saddington Way and short distance from the hospital building thus not requiring ambulance transfers.

+The construction of a 76,000 square foot expansion began in 2025 to support future cardiovascular care.
+It is expected to complete 2027.